t1/deployer/docs/tutorial.md

 But how long are you going to keep those undeployed resources in your plans?
 When is it safe to remove that cruft?
-How do you make sure that a freshly set up node looks exactly as one running for years?
+How do you make sure that a freshly set up node looks exactly as a node that's been running for years?
 Manually keeping track of this all is not very infrastructure-as-code-ish.

-You can instead tell the deployer to [manage](reference.md#manage) a specific type of resource.
+So you can tell the deployer to [manage](reference.md#manage) a specific type of resource.
 This makes the deployer _remove_ all resources that are _not_ listed.

 To do so, add the following snippet to a file `deployer.config.yaml`: